shinesoleil/orderingThird/README.md

 real :8 min

 2. create product with name and find by productId
 e: 30 min
 r: 20 min

 3. return 201 when POST with name
+e: 10 min
+r: 15 min

 4. create product with parameters and find by productId
+e: 15 min
+r:

 5. return 201 when POST with parameters